Pickled Vegetables Recipe

 Sommer’s Recipe Highlights

 Versatile – These pickled veggies are perfect for charcuterie boards, salads, sandwiches, and with grilled meat.
-The combo of tangy, terrifically sour and salty flavors, pack a crunch, and lots of bold spices that make every dish taste so much better.
+The combo of tangy, terrifically sour, and salty flavors, pack a punch and a crunch.
+The bold spices represented make every dish taste so much better.

-Long-Lasting – My simple recipe for the best pickled vegetable recipe takes up two days total, and creates a blend that keeps well in the fridge for weeks.
+Long-Lasting – My simple recipe takes up two days total to make because of the pickling time, and creates a blend that keeps well in the fridge for weeks.
+Don’t worry, like my refrigerator bread and butter pickles, I promise the prep time is quick!

 Key Ingredients and Tips